tbeck/sandbox/src/_recipes/spiced-chocolate-chip-cookies.md

   - name: Mini Semisweet chocolate chips
     quantity: 1/2 cup
     link:
-garnish: 'If you don''t have Turbinado, sub granulated sugar.'
+garnish: If you don't have Turbinado, sub granulated sugar.
 glass:
 instructions_html: >-
   <p>In a bowl, mix the dry ingredients.
 In kitchen-aid, combine butter and